mylovecheetah/mylovecheetah/README.md

 - 👋 Hi, I’m @mylovecheetah
 - 👀 I’m interested in wild animals.
-- 🌱 I’m currently learning conmunication engineering.
+- 🌱 I’m currently learning communication engineering.

 <!---
 mylovecheetah/mylovecheetah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.